 "Unlike a standard wireless charger or a dual-device wireless charger, Apple's magnetic solution helps align your phone, so when you toss your iPhone on it, it gets pulled right to where it needs to be.
 Aside from iPhone 12 models with MagSafe, it will charge any Qi-enabled device as well.

 "Our biggest issue is that the accessory is expensive — even for Apple.
-If you went with just cables, you would only need the cables included in the box with Apple Watch and iPhone.
+If you went with just cables, you would only need the cables included with Apple Watch and iPhone box.
 That makes this an entirely luxury experience with mild conveniences.

 "Combined, that puts a hefty price tag on Apple's all-in-one solution.